iamliterallyok/studyslooth/README.md

 ---

 Final Note:
-**Study Slooth™** does contain advertisements that were selected with the innocence of children in mind.
+**Study Slooth™** may contain advertisements.
+However, these advertisements were selected with the intent to keep the site completely family-friendly.